simonepsp/mullvad_api/README.md

 # Mullvad API
-A fully-fledged Mullvad API for Python.
+A fully-fledged Mullvad wrapper for Python.

 This is a 2-hours project so expect bugs, random code and *ghosts* waking you up at night [^1].